Tiger-Sharks/Mandelbrot-Algorithms/README.md

 The repository will showcase algorithm to plot the Mandelbrot Set in various languages, such as Python, PHP, and Java.

-If you are interested in learning more about the Mandelbrot Set and its properties, do check out some of the resources listed <a href="https://en.wikipedia.org/wiki/Plotting_algorithms_for_the_Mandelbrot_set"> on this topic page</a>.
+If you are interested in learning more about the Mandelbrot Set and its properties, do check out some of the resources listed <a href="https://en.wikipedia.org/wiki/Plotting_algorithms_for_the_Mandelbrot_set"> on the topic page</a>.

 You also can run the the code yourself by the given set of instructions and see how it works.